 At the Allard School of Law, your professors are innovative teachers and scholars who have gained national and international recognition for their contributions in areas ranging from human rights to environmental sustainability to business law.
 They're also dedicated to helping you build a strong foundation for your legal career, exploring your interests and discovering new ones.

+67

+FACULTY

+MEMBERS

-MEET OUR PROFESSORS PROFESSOR EMMA CUNLIFFE studies how courts decide the facts of contested cases, with a focus on expert evidence, implicit bias, and legal processes regarding gendered and racialized violence, particularly those impacting Indigenous people.
+MEET OUR PROFESSORS

+PROFESSOR EMMA CUNLIFFE studies how courts decide the facts of contested cases, with a focus on expert evidence, implicit bias, and legal processes regarding gendered and racialized violence, particularly those impacting Indigenous people.
 At Allard Law, Professor Cunliffe teaches criminal law, evidence, jurisprudence and seminars in factual reasoning and research methodologies.
 From 2021 - 2023, she served as the Research and Policy Director at the Mass Casualty Commission.

-PROFESSOR ROBERT CLIFFORD is WSÁNEĆ and a member of the Tsawout First Nation.
-His research explores how WSÁNEĆ laws relate to the values, philosophies and lands of the WSÁNEĆ people.
-Dr. Clifford's field course gives law students the opportunity to experience immersive, land-based learning on WSÁNEĆ territory, on and around Vancouver Island.
-Students develop relationships with Indigenous community members, learn about WSÁNEĆ legal structures and help support community projects.
+PROFESSOR CAROL LIAO is the Distinguished Scholar at the Dhillon Centre for Business Ethics and co-leads the Canada Climate Law Initiative.
+Her research focuses on corporate law and sustainability.
+She is the recipient of the 2021 Influential Women in Business Award, the 2022 BCBusiness Women of the Year Award, and was named one of Canada's Top 100 Most Powerful Women by the Women's Executive Network.
 PROFESSOR JOEL BAKAN is an internationally renowned legal scholar whose work examines the social, economic and political dimensions of law.
 He is the author of the award-winning and critically acclaimed books and documentary films The Corporation (2004) and The New Corporation (2020).
 Professor Bakan has worked on landmark legal cases and government policy and frequently serves as a media commentator.

 PROFESSOR JOCELYN STACEY is an expert in environmental crises and how law creates, regulates and prevents these events.
-She works closely with BC First Nations on Indigenous jurisdiction in times of crisis, serves as President of the Pacific Centre for Environmental Law and Litigation, a non-profit society dedicated to training law students and young lawyers, and served as a member of the Research Council of the Public Order Emergency Commission.
-BROWSE ALL OUR FACULTY MEMBER PROFILES AT ALLARD.UBC.CA/FACULTY [EXPERT SCHOLARS, PASSIONATE TEACHERS]
+She works closely with BC First Nations on Indigenous jurisdiction in times of crisis, serves as President of the Pacific Centre for Environmental Law and Litigation, a non-profit society dedicated to training law students and young lawyers, and is a member of the Research Council of the Public Order Emergency Commission.
+BROWSE ALL OUR FACULTY MEMBER PROFILES AT ALLARD.
+UBC.CA/FACULTY